EkthaReddy/VSDSquadron-Mini-Internship/README.md

 - coin 20 represent the case 3.
 - coin 50 represent the case 4.

-Moreover, while purchasing goods, if extra money is inserted the vending machine will return back the money in 5, 10, 20 ruppee coins as they are readily available with almost everyone.
+Moreover, while purchasing goods, if extra money is inserted the vending machine will return back in 5, 10, 20 ruppee coins as they are readily available with almost everyone.

+Now, we will look on each specific case with it's function to be performed.

-Firstly, we will have an idle state which shows no transaction that means the coins are not inserted yet.
+Firstly, we have an idle state which shows no transaction that means the coins are not inserted yet.
 So, the change of goods will not happen.
-In case 1, the 5 ruppee coin is inserted, that means no coin will be returned and good is being purchased.
-In case 2, the 10 ruppee coin is inserted, five ruppee coin will be returned back and good is being purchased.
-In case 3, the 20 ruppee coin is inserted, five ruppee coin and ten ruppee coin will be returned back and good is being purchased.
-In case 4, the 50 ruppee coin is inserted, five ruppee coin and twenty ruppee coin will be returned back and good is being purchased.
+However, in case 1, the 5 ruppee coin is inserted to purchase five ruppee item, that means no coin will be returned and good is being purchased.
+Although, five ruppee coin will be returned back in case 2 when the 10 ruppee coin is inserted and it will also mention that the good is being purchased.
+Likewise, in case 3, the 20 ruppee coin is inserted which return back five ruppee coin and ten ruppee coin along with an indication that good is being purchased.
+Same way, when 50 ruppee coin is inserted in case 4, five ruppee coin and twenty ruppee coin will be returned back and good is being purchased.